 Success as a makeup artist doesn’t happen overnight and investing in your business (and yourself) is absolutely necessary as you grow your business.
 If you aren’t sure what steps to take next, don’t worry!
 I got your back.

-The Side Hustle Makeup Artist course will launch later this year, and it will walk you through business and branding basics, social media strategy, client communication, kit building, and so much more!
+I created the Side Hustle Makeup Artist Academy which will walk you through business and branding basics, social media strategy, client communication, kit building, and so much more!
+This is literally the framework for success and perfect for any new makeup artists or transitional makeup artists looking to grow their business seriously.

 Sign up below to be the first to know when the course launches!